-Three hours; three credits.
-Prerequisite: MATH 100B (with a grade of C or higher) or appropriate score on the placement test.
+Three hours lecture; three credits.
+Prerequisite: MATH 100A (with a grade of C or higher) or appropriate score on the placement test.
 This course is designed primarily for the liberal arts student and will transfer as fulfilling the mathematics requirement at some four-year institutions, but not at others.
 It is intended to give the student an appreciation of the wide applicability of mathematics to many fields of study.
-Topics include Euler circuits, Hamilton circuits, networks, the Fibonacci sequence, the Golden Ratio, population growth patterns, patterns in nature, voting schemes, and fair division schemes.
+Topics include quantitative reasoning and numeracy, mathematical models, statistical reasoning, patterns in nature, voting schemes, and fair division schemes.